 Gary Grimm is a solo practitioner based in the San Francisco Bay Region.
-He established his law firm in 1996 after spending over 20 years in public service, where he advised and represented state water quality regulatory agencies and worked closely with many other public agencies.
+After 20 years in public service advising and representing state water quality regulatory agencies and working closely with many other regulatory agencies, he established his law firm in 1996.
 This unique combination of regulatory agency background and private practice experience enables him to provide strategic, practical, and effective solutions for complex water quality issues and achieve client goals in a cost-effective manner.

 - Surface water regulation

 - Municipal, construction activity, and industrial stormwater runoff cases

 - Wetland and upland restoration

 - Trash and hazardous waste regulation and compliance

 - Appeals from agency decisions and litigation support